 Of course, even if testimony is admissible under the FRE 803(3) "state of mind" exception, it should nevertheless be excluded if state of mind is irrelevant.
-See Delaware County Memorial Hospital, 366 NLRB No. 28, JD. n.
-5 (2018); and § 16-402, above.
+See Delaware County Memorial Hospital, 366 NLRB No. 28, slip op. at 4 n.
+5 (2018), enf. denied in part and remanded on other grounds 976 F.3d 276 (3d Cir.
+2020); and § 16-402, above.

-§ 16-803.2 Recorded Recollection
+§ 16-803.5 Recorded Recollection

-Under FRE 803(5), the contents of a memorandum or record written, signed, or adopted by a witness regarding a matter when it was fresh in the witness's memory, but which the witness has insufficient present recollection, are admissible in evidence as substantive proof of the events.
-See J. C. Penney Co. v.
-NLRB, 384 F.2d 479, 484 (10th Cir.
-1967) (distinguishing between writings admitted as past recollection recorded, i.e., as a substitute for the witness' memory, and writings used to stimulate memory [present recollection revived] or to determine truthfulness [prior inconsistent statements]).
-See also A.A.
+Under FRE 803(5), the contents of a memorandum or record written, signed, or adopted by a witness regarding a matter when it was fresh in the witness's memory, but which the witness has insufficient present recollection, are admissible as substantive proof of the events.
+See, e.g., A.A.
 Superior Ambulance Service, 263 NLRB 499, 500-501 (1982) (employee witness who was unable to recall certain conversations that occurred 10 months before the hearing was permitted under FRE 803(5) to read into the record a written statement he had given to the union shortly after the conversations occurred), enfd. mem.
 720 F.2d 683 (9th Cir.
 1983).

-Foundation Required.
-Normally, a foundation must be laid, through testimony of the witness, that the witness currently has an insufficient recollection and the prior statement was made at a time when the events were fresh in the witness' mind and the witness made or adopted the recorded statement believing it to be true.
-J.C.
-Penney, above.
+Normally, a foundation must be laid, through testimony of the witness, that the witness currently has an insufficient recollection and the prior statement was made at a time when the events were fresh in the witness's mind and the witness made or adopted the recorded statement believing it to be true.
+See J. C. Penney Co. v.
+NLRB, 384 F.2d 479, 484 (10th Cir.
+1967) (distinguishing between writings admitted as past recollection recorded, i.e., as a substitute for the witness's memory, and writings used to stimulate memory [present recollection revived] or to determine truthfulness [prior inconsistent statements]).
 But cf. Three Sisters Sportswear Co., 312 NLRB 853, 865 (1993), enfd. mem.
 55 F.3d 684 (9th Cir.
 1995), cert. denied 516 U.S. 1093 (1996), where the pretrial affidavit of a frightened witness (a current employee), who claimed not to remember anything about her affidavit other than her signature, was received in evidence as past recollection recorded under FRE 803(5).

-Note, however, that contemporaneousness is not required to find that the matter was fresh in the witness' mind at the time of the prior recorded statement.
+Note, however, that contemporaneousness is not required to find that the matter was fresh in the witness's mind at the time of the prior recorded statement.
 See U.S. v.
 Smith, 197 F.3d 225, 231 (6th Cir.
-1999) (affirming district court's admission of a prosecution witness' prior statement to a detective 15 months after one of the alleged unlawful incidents occurred), and cases cited there.
+1999) (affirming district court's admission of a prosecution witness's prior statement to a detective 15 months after one of the alleged unlawful incidents occurred), and cases cited there.
 But see Garrison v.
 Sam's East, Inc., 787 Fed.
 Appx.
 627 (11th Cir.
-2019) (affirming district court's statement to her insurance claims adjuster 5 months after her alleged slip and fall).
+2019) (district court's exclusion of plaintiff's statement to her insurance claims adjuster 5 months after her alleged slip and fall was not manifestly erroneous).

-Reading Document vs. Submitting as Exhibit.
-If admissible under FRE 803(5), the memorandum or record may be read into the record by the party offering it as substantive evidence, and the adverse party may actually submit it as an exhibit.
+As indicated in FRE 803(5), if admissible under this exception, the contents of the memorandum or record may be read into evidence by the party offering it; however, only the adverse party may submit the memorandum or record as an exhibit.